Uttam-Mahata/Uttam-Mahata/README.md

 ## About Me

-:student: **Second-year undergraduate student** pursuing a Bachelor's degree in Computer Science and Technology at Indian Institute of Engineering Science and Technology, Shibpur.
+:student: **Undergraduate student** pursuing a Bachelor's degree in Computer Science and Technology at Indian Institute of Engineering Science and Technology, Shibpur.

 :computer: **Passionate about Data Science, Machine Learning, and Web Development.**